r0han01/supplyChainDataOps/README.md

 ## How to Contribute

-This project currently showcases one dashboard, but we have **4 additional analytics marts** ready for exploration:
+This project currently showcases one dashboard, but we have **4 additional analytics marts** ready for exploration:h
 - `martSalesPerformance` - Sales metrics by time, segment, and category
 - `martOperationalPerformance` - Delivery and shipping metrics
 - `martClickstreamConversion` - Conversion funnel analysis